VivienCabannes/datasetexplorer/README.md

 ### Check Tags

-The `check_tags.py` script examines all JSON files in the `datasets/` folder to extract tags used by each dataset (using the dataset filename without the `.json` extension) and compares them with the tags defined in `tags.json`.
+The `check_tags.py` script examines all JSON files in the `datasets/` folder to extract tags used by each dataset (using the dataset filename without the `.json` extension) and compares them with the tags defined in `datasets/tags.jsonl`.
 The script will report:
-- Any datasets that use tags not defined in `tags.json`.
+- Any datasets that use tags not defined in `tags.jsonl`.
-- Any tags defined in `tags.json` that are never used in any dataset.
+- Any tags defined in `tags.jsonl` that are never used in any dataset.

 You can run the script with: